 The CLP 675 features Yamaha’s premier Grand Touch keyboard action.
 Yamaha designed this action to imitate that of a grand piano by utilizing longer-than-normal keys made from wood especially cut and designed for pianos (at least, the white keys).
 By moving the fulcrum a bit closer to the front edge of the key, the Grand Touch action allows greater power for the louder sections of a piece of music and yet more subtle control for the soft sections of a piece.

-Below, please take a moment to view some of the best selling digital pianos on Amazon, and see how they compare to the Yamaha CLP 675.
+Below, please take a moment to view some of the best selling digital pianos online, and see how they compare to the Yamaha CLP 675.